 Reimbursement alimony occurs when a spouse financially supports the other to help pay for career training, certifications, and degrees.
 Marriages that occurred only for a short period of time are also eligible for reimbursement alimony.
 This alimony is a repayment for the spouse that provided educational support.

 The last type of alimony in New Jersey is rehabilitative alimony.
 Rehabilitative alimony is based on how long the courts believe it will take for one spouse to become self-supporting.
 Like reimbursement alimony, rehabilitative alimony has a limited time frame.

 Changing Court-Approved Alimony

 After finalizing the divorce, alimony typically remains in its current status.
 Nonetheless, some divorced spouses do petition the court to change alimony decisions to fit changing circumstances, such as if a divorced spouse remarries, comes into sudden wealth, or cohabitates long-term with a new partner.
 Any changes in alimony must be legally approved to be binding.

-South Jersey Divorce Lawyers at Burnham Law Group, LLC Determine Appropriate Alimony for Divorcing Spouses
+South Jersey Divorce Lawyers at Burnham Douglass Determine Appropriate Alimony for Divorcing Spouses

 If you are going through a divorce, determining the type of alimony can be complicated.
-Our dedicated South Jersey divorce lawyers at Burnham Law Group, LLC help support spouses going through a divorce.
+Our dedicated South Jersey divorce lawyers at Burnham Douglass help support spouses going through a divorce.
 Contact us online or call us at 856-751-5505 for a free consultation regarding your case.
-Located in Marlton and Somers Point, New Jersey, we also serve clients in Camden County, Burlington County, Atlantic City, and throughout New Jersey.
+Located in Marlton and Northfield, New Jersey, we also serve clients in Camden County, Burlington County, Atlantic City, Gloucester County, Mercer County, and all throughout New Jersey.